Back

 Buy Back Previous Months with the PSLF Buyback Program.

-Public Service Loan Forgiveness (PSLF) is typically a difficult program to complete, and many borrowers are unaware that some of their past payments may not have been counted toward forgiveness.
-After recent changes to the PSLF regulations, borrowers can now buy back certain non-qualifying months in their payment history to convert them into qualifying payments.
+Public Service Loan Forgiveness (PSLF) can be difficult to complete.
+Many borrowers later learn that some past payments did not count toward forgiveness.
+Recent PSLF changes now allow borrowers to buy back certain non-qualifying months in their payment history.
+This option can convert those months into qualifying payments.

-The buyback option is part of the PSLF program, which is aimed at borrowers working 30 hours per week or more for a qualifying nonprofit or government organization.
-PSLF provides borrowers with a complete discharge of their federal student loans after they make 120 months (10 years) of qualifying payments.
+The buyback option exists within the PSLF program.
+Borrowers must work at least 30 hours per week for a qualifying nonprofit or government employer.
+PSLF forgives remaining federal student loan balances after 120 qualifying monthly payments.

-With the buyback option, borrowers can buy back months that initially didn’t count as qualifying payments because they were in an ineligible deferment or forbearance status.
+With the buyback option, borrowers can purchase months that previously did not qualify.
+These months may include periods in deferment or forbearance status.

 Buy Back Month Eligibility